marcopeocchi/yt-dlp-web-ui/README.md

 26/01/22: Multiple downloads are being implemented.
 Maybe by next release they will be there.
 Refactoring and JSDoc.

 04/01/22: Background jobs now are retrieved!!
-It's still rudimentary but it leverages on yt-dlp resume feature
+It's still rudimentary but it leverages on yt-dlp resume feature.

-05/05/22: Material UI update
+05/05/22: Material UI update.

 03/06/22: The most requested feature finally implemented: Format Selection!!

-08/06/22: ARM builds
+08/06/22: ARM builds.

+28/02/22: Reworked resume download feature.
+Now it's pratically instantaneous.
+It no longer stops and restarts each process, references to each process are saved in memory.
 ```